kubeflow/examples/bluebook-for-bulldozers-kaggle-competition/Readme.md

 - (Locally) Navigate to the `bluebook-for-bulldozers-kaggle-competition` directory and delete the existing `blue-book-for-bulldozers-kaggle-competition-kfp.yaml` file
 - (Kubeflow as a Service) Navigate to the `bluebook-for-bulldozers-kaggle-competition` directory

-Steps to build a python virtual enviornment in Ubuntu:
+Build a python virtual enviornment:

 Step a) Update pip
 ```